-Having the relevant work experience in the field opens up a new road of opportunities for you.
+Having relevant work experience in the field opens up a new road of opportunities for you.
 If you have worked in the same industry before and understand your work well, then relatively, you will have a higher number of available job options compared to a fresher.

-Furthermore, if you are a foreign worker and have completed your education outside of Canada, you will have to obtain an Educational Credential Assessment (ECA) report by Canadian authorities.
+Furthermore, if you are a foreign worker and have completed your education outside of Canada, you will have to obtain an Educational Credential Assessment (ECA) report from Canadian authorities.
 The ECA report confirms that your qualifications and experience comply with Canadian standards of education.
-Most industries will ask you to provide an ECA report first, even before your resume; thus, it is best to get one before job application.
+Most industries will ask you to provide an ECA report first, even before your resume; thus, it is best to get one before the job application.